MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 The Personal Exemption amount is \$4,300 for Filing Status MAR and SINGLE

+***Per the state of North Dakota, there is no HOH filing status with exemptions.
+If an employee on the W4 chooses Filing status of HOH and does not mark step 2, you still choose HOH as the filing status in Dynamics GP.***

 Withholding rates for taxpayers filing as *MAR*, *MARHR*

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |